 One morning when I was about 3 years old I decided to put my socks on over top of my shoes.
 The imagined purpose of this exercise?
 To decide for myself whether "the way things are done" (in this case, socks typically go inside shoes) actually applied to me.
-After a full day of wearing my socks on the outside of my shoes, I concluded (on my own terms) that in fact I agreed with the "socks inside your shoes" thing my Mom kept telling me about.
+After a full day of wearing my socks on the outside of my shoes, I concluded (on my own terms) that I did agree with the whole "socks inside your shoes" thing my Mom kept telling me about.

-This story reminds me how our inner voice is often persistent in its call to deep exploration, tenacious curiosity, and direct discovery.
+This is a foundational story of my personality in my family.
+This story reminds us how our inner voice is often persistent in its call to deep exploration, tenacious curiosity, and direct discovery.
 Sometimes it can be frustrating, disorienting, or feel like a detour, but ultimately it leads us to the learning and growth we are eager to expand into.

-Threshold Arts lives in the in-between places, so the logo does too.
+Threshold Arts lives in the in-between spaces, so the logo does too.

 Using the full spectrum of colours and representing community, diversity, nature,